vlohacks/XIVNotifier/README.md

 ## Notice on Notifictation Feature

 XIVNotifier uses the CallMeBot API for notifying via Signal or WhatsApp Messenger.
-To use the feature, you need to create an API key for free.
+To use the feature, you need to create an API key for free and enter it in the program along with your mobile phone number.

 Details are here for [Whatsapp](https://www.callmebot.com/blog/free-api-whatsapp-messages/) and [Signal](https://www.callmebot.com/blog/free-api-signal-send-messages/)